kwitsch/docker-aghsdu/README.md

 # AdGuardHome Swarm Dns Updater
-Service for updating upstream dns resolvers in AdGuardHome.
+Service for updating upstream dns resolvers in AdGuardHome.<br />
-Container addresses are obtained through the Docker DNS server.
+Container addresses are obtained through the Docker DNS server.<br />
 Upstream DNS resolver are only updated if a address change is detected.

 ## Features